manikandanramasamy/Kubernetes-Cookbook/k8s-v1.30.8-Cluster-using-kubeadm/readme.md

-# Kubernetes 1.30.8 Cluster Setup on Ubuntu Ubuntu 24.04.1 LTS
+# Kubernetes 1.30.8 Cluster Setup on Ubuntu 24.04.1 LTS

 This guide provides instructions for setting up a Kubernetes cluster (version 1.30.4) on Ubuntu 24.04.1 with a minimal server installation.
 The setup requires three Ubuntu 24.04 servers (with minimal installation): one for the master node and two for worker nodes.